-The program accepts 80 applicants in total.
-Sixty (60) applicants are accepted for the medical component and twenty (20) for the dental component.
+The program accepts 90 applicants in total.
+Seventy (70) applicants are accepted for the medical component and twenty (20) for the dental component.

-Applicants should expect notification about the status of their application by February 15th and March 15th depending on the date the application is completed.
+Applicants should expect notification about the status of their application during the first week of April.

-The amount of the non-taxable stipend is ~$2400, which is distributed in three installments of $800 at 21 day intervals.
-These funds are intended to help subsidize the cost of meals, transportation and general living expenses.
-Housing and other program materials are provided by the MED.
+The amount of the taxable stipend is $3000, which is distributed in two installments of $2000 and $1000 at 21 day intervals.
+These funds are intended to help subsidize the cost of meals, transportation, and general living expenses.
+Housing and other program materials are provided by the MED Program.

 Applicants must have completed at least three years of college course work including Organic Chemistry (Part 1) and possess a strong background in the major biological and physical sciences that are preparation for medical and dental school.
+A cumulative science GPA of 2.75 or higher is highly recommended.
 Criteria for selection are based on a number of factors, including educational promise, a strong commitment to a health career, and lack of past opportunities.
-You must be considered disadvantaged in some way to be eligible.
-Refer to question below regarding disadvantaged status for clarification.
-The program is typically for rising seniors in undergraduate school and post-graduates.
+You must be considered underrepresented in medicine/dentistry in some way to be eligible.
+Refer to question below regarding underrepresented status for clarification.
+The program is designed for rising seniors in undergraduate school and post-graduates.
 There is no age limit and you do not have to currently be enrolled in school.
 As long as you fulfill the requirements of the program, your application will be considered with the same consideration as other applicants.

-The definition for disadvantaged status is any student who is considered educationally, economically, or socially disadvantaged within the USA.
+The definition for underrepresented status is any student who is considered educationally, economically, or socially underrepresented within medicine/dentistry.
 Examples of each are as follows:

 Economic: Low family income and individual income

-Social: A member of certain disadvantaged groups that are considered underrepresented in the medical/dental professions, such as African-American, American Indian, Hispanic or Pacific Islander.
-Non-traditional students, such as older applicants may also be considered.
+Social: A member of certain groups that are considered underrepresented in the medical/dental professions, such as African-American, American Indian, Hispanic or Pacific Islander.

 Yes, non-North Carolina residents are encouraged to apply.
 Each summer approximately one-third of the participants are from other states.